 - A 13th-century baptismal font made by Eckart of Worms

 - Series of tombs and memorials of the bishops of Wurzburg.

 - Gottfried von Spitzenberg’s grave

 The interiors of the Wurzburg cathedral are astounding, as well.
-Like New Munster’s, they are painted white embellished with beautiful stucco artworks and golden decorations.
+Like in New Munster’s, they are painted white, embellished with beautiful stucco artworks and golden decorations.

 Wurzburg Cathedral is rated 4.6 (average) by 3028 people on Google Maps as of this writing.
 You can find the exact location of the Wurzburg cathedral on this link to Google Maps.